yt-project/yt/doc/source/installing.rst

 Installing a stable release
 +++++++++++++++++++++++++++

-The latest stable release can be obtained from Pypi with pip
+The latest stable release can be obtained from PyPI with pip

 .. code-block:: bash